hpi-schul-cloud/nuxt-client/docs/0_GettingStarted.md

 - `launch.default.json` (copy its content and us it in `launch.json`)
 - `settings.default.json` (copy its content and us it in `settings.json`)

+For a list of recommended Visual Studio Code extensions please refer to `extensions.json`.